What’s the difference between a real estate broker and realtor?

 - Real estate agents are licensed to represent you in buying and selling real estate.
 Licensed real estate agents must work under a broker and collect commission after completing a transaction.
 They can represent a variety of clients like standard buyers and real estate investors.

 - Real estate brokers are, in the simplest terms, real estate agents’ “bosses.”
 They can do the same things as real estate agents but can work alone and are responsible for the financial aspect of sales.
+They hold a real estate broker license.
 On top of regular sales commissions, they get a share of the commissions from the agents that work under them.

 What is a real estate agent?

 A real estate agent is someone who passed a real estate licensing exam and can represent others in buying and selling real estate.
 In the simplest terms, they are real estate salespeople.
 To achieve this status, they must pass rigorous licensing requirements.
 Agents must also continue their education to keep their licenses.